SaiThanhma/Gray-Blur/README.md

 In order to get a proper result the image will be prepcoessed with a gray filter and a gaussian blur.
 The function then applies a convolution with the Sobel kernel in the x-Direction and in the y-direction.
 The magnitude can be calculated by pythagoras theorem and the gradient by the arctan, which will show an edge with corresponding angel/orientation

 # Running the code
-To run the code you can use CMake with the provided CMakeLists file.
-Create a build folder and use the command `cmake ..`to get the executable.
+To run the code you can use the provided CMakeLists file.
+Create a build folder and use the command `cmake ..` and then`make` to get the executable.
 Run the program with the following command:

 `./main input output [-gray"r g b"] | [-gaussian"seperate kSize border"] | [-sobel"kSize gausskSize threshold gradient"]`